Our Covid-19 Response

 RSVP is and serves an identified vulnerable population and is taking extra precautions to protect these individuals.
 RSVP continues to provide modified Homebound Shopping services and is creatively exploring community reading and mentor opportunities.

 Homebound Shoppers will continue to shop for clients online, utilize store pick-up and drop off food at the door.

 Reading Buddy and Pre-K Pal tutoring and mentoring sessions have completed for the school year and will resume based on school recommendations.

 Future RSVP group meetings and trainings will adhere to occupancy and physical distancing recommendations.
-No in person meetings have currently been set.

 Long term care facilities have temporarily suspended visitors to protect the health of their guests.
 Ombudsman volunteers and team members continue to assist guests by handling complaints by phone.
 When long term care facilities reopen, the Ombudsman will be ready to assist individuals in-person with the same love and care as before.